Brake Motion Using Clutches

 To see the transient behavior at simulation start and when you switch the clutches:

 Start the simulation and let it run for a short time.
 Then switch Clutch Switch to the other mode.

 After a short time, stop the simulation.
 Use the Autoscale feature of the Scopes to capture the entire simulation sequence.
 The transients from the starting behavior and the switching transition are visible.

 For example, in these plots, the model was started with Clutch Switch set to 1 (Gear clutch locked, Brake clutch disengaged, no braking).
 The velocities quickly climbed to their steady-state values.
-Then Clutch Switch was changed at about 1830 seconds of simulation time.
+Then Clutch Switch was changed at 40 seconds of simulation time.
 Gear clutch disengaged and Brake clutch engaged, braking Inertia2.
 The angular velocity of the driver shaft rose from 5 to 10 radians/second.
 The angular velocity of the driven shaft dropped from 5 to 0.
 The angular velocity of Inertia2 dropped from 2.5 to 0.